 - Layer two large pieces of foil down and lightly coat it with cooking spray.

 - Place the potatoes on top of the foil, in a single layer if possible.
-Cover with foil and seal it shut.
+Cover with another sheet of foil and seal it shut.

 - Place the foil packet on the grill and shut the lid.
 Heat for 20 minutes.

-- Use kitchen tongs to flip the potatoes and heat for an additional 5-10 minutes, uncovered.
+- Remove the top layer of foil and use kitchen tongs to flip the potatoes.
+Leave the foil off the top and heat for an additional 5-10 minutes with the lid shut.

 - Remove from the grill and serve!